Dr. Christine Hughes, Graduate Coordinator & Professor

-I have several lines of behavior-analytic research in which graduate and undergraduate students participate.
+I have several lines of behavior-analytic research in which students participate.
 Currently, my research involves the experimental analysis of behavior in rats and pigeons in areas of translational science.

 Punishment: Timeout from Positive Reinforcement.
 Although timeout often is used in homes and schools to decrease unwanted behavior, there is still the need for research on variables that alter timeout's effectiveness.
 Currently, we are examining the effects of different timeout durations on behavior maintained by different rates of reinforcement.
 I also am interested in effects of different types of timeouts, how timeout affects other unpunished behaviors, and how other reinforcement variables (e.g., deprivation) alter timeout's effects.
 Future research will extend these variables to the examination of response cost.
 Given that many children are taking prescription medications, such as Ritalin, and experience timeout, I also am interested in effects of drugs on behavior punished by timeout and/or response cost.